apache/spark/docs/python-programming-guide.md

 All of PySpark's library dependencies, including [Py4J](http://py4j.sourceforge.net/), are bundled with PySpark and automatically imported.

-Standalone PySpark applications should be run using the `bin/spark-submit` script, which automatically configures the Java and Python environment for running Spark.

 # Interactive Use

 The `bin/pyspark` script launches a Python interpreter that is configured to run PySpark applications.
-To use `pyspark` interactively, first build Spark, then launch it directly from the command line without any options:
+To use `pyspark` interactively, first build Spark, then launch it directly from the command line:

 {% highlight bash %}
 $ sbt/sbt assembly